A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Discussion

-Another important discussion point is of best practices to analyze representations in artificial agents.
-Our primary approach involved recording activations while the agent performed its usual policy on the task that it is trained in.
-This comes with the caveat that the policy that generates the trajectories itself influences the recorded activations by affecting inputs to the network, and could lead to misattributing behavioral changes to shifts in representation learning.
+Our primary approach to collecting network activity data was to record activations while the agent performed its usual policy on a set of evaluation trials.
+This comes with an important caveat that changes to behavior could lead to shifts in observations input to the network, leading us to mistake behavioral changes to changes in representations.
 As demonstrated in Sec \ref{sec:prescribed_trajectories}, with artificial agents we have the option of feeding fixed, repeatable stimuli to the agent and seeing how the network responses change through training.
 However, we have noticed that controlling stimuli can diminish the strength of representations, and could lead to some encodings being missed entirely.
 In artificial agents, since representations are optimized as part of an agent's policy, they should be considered valid within that context.
 Place cells, which serve as a main motivation, have also been found to be dependent on environment and task context \cite{kobayashi:1997, mcnaughton:2006}.
-Thus, while using prescribed trajectories is a valuable technique to weigh the influence of policy changes in representation strength, representations should also be analyzed with the policies they are developed.
+Thus, using prescribed trajectories is a valuable technique to control for the influence of policy changes in representation development, but representations should also be analyzed with the policies they are developed.